sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 3. In the shutdown options box select **Shutdown**.

-## Section 3.
-Capture an Image
+## Capture an image

 1. Boot reference computer and connect USB-A.

 2. After WinPE has been booted connect USB-B.

-    **TROUBLESHOOT**: IF booting with USB fails, please make sure you have prioritized USB boot instead of HDD boot.
+    **Troubleshoot**: IF booting with USB fails, please make sure you have prioritized USB boot instead of HDD boot.
 To do so step in BIOS menu and adjust boot sequence as choosing the first option as USB boot.
 As the system continues booting from HDD, Windows will enter specialize and then OOBE pass.
 In order to capture a generalized and stable image none of the Windows passes must be completed.
 To generalize the image again, hit CTRL+SHIFT F3 to skip OOBE and boot in Audit mode.
 In Audit mode Sysprep the system by OOBE Reboot and Generalize switches.
 After the system reboots please make sure to boot from USB-A to WinPE.

 1. Type *diskpart* and hit enter to start Diskpart.
 Then type *list volume* to identify volume label of Windows installation volume labelled “Windows” (For example: C:\).
 Finally type *exit* to quit Diskpart